 Working in the UK after your course

 You may be able to apply for a Tier 2 (General) work visa if you have a job offer and the employer is able to sponsor you.
 If you are near to completing a PhD, you could consider applying for the Doctorate Extension Scheme.
-The University of Westminster also participates in the Tier 1 Graduate Entrepreneur Scheme.
+If you are interesting in starting your own business in the UK, the University of Westminster can offer a small number of students the option to obtain the Start Up Visa.
+This visa has replaced the Tier 1 (Graduate Entrepreneur) visa.
 There are other types of Tier 1 and Tier 5 options available too.
-The Tier 5 Government Authorised Exchange visa is useful if you want to stay in the UK to do a period of work experience or short period of training.
+The Tier 5 Government Authorised Exchange visa is useful if you want to stay in the UK to do a period of work experience, internship, or a short period of training.

 Will I have to pay Council Tax?